FACG4/research/week6/TypesOfDBs.md

 #### RELATIONAL DATABASES
 ### REASONS TO USE A SQL DATABASE
 - You need to ensure ACID compliancy (Atomicity, Consistency, Isolation, Durability).
-- Your data is structured and unchanging
+- Your data is structured and unchanging.

 ### Popular SQL databases and RDBMS’s